What Does it Take to Be an Electrical or Electronics Engineering Technician?

 - Electrical Design Technician

-Job Opportunities for Electrical and Electronics Engineering Technicians
+Is There Job Demand for Electrical and Electronics Engineering Technicians?

-There were about 137,000 jobs for Electrical or Electronics Engineering Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 137,000 jobs in the United States for Electrical or Electronics Engineering Technician.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electrical or Electronics Engineering Technician by 2026.
 Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 The states with the most job growth for Electrical or Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.